Spindizzy: Development and release

-Reception and legacy
+Reception

 Shirley described the game's marketing life as short and attributed that to Activision's business practices.
 James Hague of Dadgum Games commented that Spindizzy could have been an "all-time classic" had it received a proper marketing campaign.
-Despite this, Spindizzy sold well in the United Kingdom reaching the number one position in the Amstrad charts in March 1986.
-The Commodore and Spectrum versions also reached their Top 10 charts on their release several weeks later, taking the game to the number 2 position in the all formats chart.
+Despite this, the game sold well in the United Kingdom, reaching the number one position in the Amstrad charts in March 1986.
+The Commodore and Spectrum versions also appeared on their respective platforms' Top 10 charts on their release several weeks later, taking the game to the number 2 position in the all formats chart.

 The game was well received by video game journalists upon its release.
-Zzap!64 awarded Spindizzy a Gold Medal.
+The Zzap!64 and Crash magazines awarded Spindizzy their respective recommended distinctions, a Gold Medal and Crash Smash.
 Tony Hetherington of Computer Gamer listed it as one of the essential Spectrum titles of 1986.
+Reviewers drew comparisons to Marble Madness, which was ported to home platforms the same year.
+Writing for Computer Gamer, Mike Roberts called Spindizzy the "best 'marble' game yet", and Charles Ardai of Computer Gaming World called it "a thoroughly enjoyable game" superior to Marble Madness.
+Your Sinclair's Phil South described Spindizzy as the "closest thing yet to Marble Madness" on the ZX Spectrum, while Gary Liddon of Zzap!64 considered the similarities to Marble Madness coincidental.
+Many publications commented that the game was obviously inspired by Marble Madness.